menzel-gfdl/GRTCODE/README.md

 ### Example HITRAN Database Files
-Example ASCII HITRAN database file for water vapor, carbon dixoide, ozone, nitrous ozide, methane, carbon monoxide, and oxygen are included in the HITRAN_files directory.
+Example ASCII HITRAN database file for water vapor, carbon dixoide, ozone, nitrous oxide, methane, carbon monoxide, and oxygen are included in the HITRAN_files directory.
 As described on the API pages, input ASCII HITRAN database files for each molecule that will be included in the optical depth calculation are required.
 These files